Full Range of Options and Ideas

 The 9 options for branding your cases

-Due to the importance of branding on your sample cases, there is in fact a number of differing ways to achieve this.
+Due to the importance of branding on your sample cases, there is in fact a number of different ways to achieve this.

 The exact method of branding to use depends on various factors, including the type of case, your target audience, budget, industry sector and the type of products you are displaying.